Sanctification: A new life-styleIntroduction

-The process of sanctification is one of being conformed to the likeness of God's Son, of being glorified, Rom.8:29-30.
-It is a learning to express the holiness which we possess in Christ; to be transformed into the likeness of Christ, 2Cor.3:18; to "attain to the whole measure of the fullness of Christ", Eph.4:13; to "put on the new self which is being renewed in knowledge in the image of its Creator", Col.3:10.
+Sanctification involves being conformed to the likeness of God's Son, of being glorified, Rom.8:29-30.
+It is a learning to express the holiness which we already possess in Christ; to be transformed into the likeness of Christ, 2Cor.3:18; to "attain to the whole measure of the fullness of Christ", Eph.4:13; to "put on the new self which is being renewed in knowledge in the image of its Creator", Col.3:10.

 In simple terms, the Shorter Catechism defines sanctification as "the work of God's free grace, whereby we are renewed in the whole image of God and are enabled more and more to die unto sin and live unto righteousness", Eph.5:8.